gagolews/genieclust/README.md

 it **often outperforms other clustering approaches** such as K-means, BIRCH, or average, Ward, and complete linkage on [benchmark data](https://github.com/gagolews/clustering-benchmarks/).

-Genie is also **very fast** – determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
+Of course, there is no, nor will it ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try!

+Thanks to its being based on minimal spanning trees of the pairwise distance graphs, Genie is also **very fast** – determining the whole cluster hierarchy for datasets of millions of points can be completed within minutes.
 Therefore, it is nicely suited for solving of **extreme clustering tasks** (large datasets with any number of clusters to detect) for data (also sparse) that fit into memory.
 Thanks to the use of [**nmslib**](https://github.com/nmslib/nmslib), sparse or string inputs are also supported.

 It also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a